 Even if your product or service is readily available from other companies, only you do it exactly your way.
 So, instead of saying, “I’m a financial adviser,” say something like this, “I’m a financial advisor who works with attorneys who are 5-10 years away from retirement and are afraid they won’t be able to keep up their lifestyle after they stop practicing law.”
 See the difference?
 (Disclosure…I have a client who says just that in the elevator speech…and it works like a charm!”)

-Often I work with B2B businesses owners, who, when asked to describe their ideal customer, will spout details such as gross revenue, public vs. private, etc. Listen, people buy from people, right?
-The final decisionmaker may be someone you will never be able to get in front of.
+Often I work with B2B business owners, who, when asked to describe their ideal customer, will spout details such as gross revenue, public vs. private, etc. Listen, people buy from people, right?
+The final decision-maker could be someone you will never be able to get in front of.
 So, focus on who you can get in front of and what he or she wants more than anything in the world regarding what you have to offer – insert that into your elevator speech.

-A Real Estate Agent: “This made me realize that my best clients are renters, new to the area, and ready to buy their first home here.
+Real Estate Agent: “This made me realize that my best clients are renters, new to the area, and ready to buy their first home here.
 I never saw that until now.”

-An Interior Designer: “I thought my ideal clients were women.
+Interior Designer: “I thought my ideal clients were women.
 Boy, was I wrong!
 All my best clients are men, but I didn’t see it until now.”

-The Owner of a Healthcare Company: “This made me realize that when people ask me what we do, I have been downplaying my company’s most valuable benefit (which is a part of our corporate name).
+Owner of a Healthcare Company: “This made me realize that when people ask me what we do, I have been downplaying my company’s most valuable benefit (which is a part of our corporate name).
 Crazy!”

-A Financial Advisor: “I have never thought about including my master’s degree in financial planning in my elevator speech until now.
+Financial Advisor: “I have never thought about including my master’s degree in financial planning in my elevator speech until now.
 And it sets me apart.
 It was right in front of me, and I didn’t see it til now!”

 Free Offer – Set up a quick 30-min call with me and I’ll give you a tip about your ideal customers that you never thought of before!
 Schedule below: